Marcia Ochoa: Life

 Ochoa moved to San Francisco in 1994.
 They co-founded El/La Para TransLatinas in 2006 in San Francisco, California.

 Career

 Ochoa completed her Ph.D. at Stanford University in Anthropology in 2005.
-She began teaching at the University of California, Santa Cruz in 2005, chaired the Feminist Studies department from 2014-17, and currently serves as Provost of Oakes College.
+She began teaching at the University of California, Santa Cruz in 2005, chaired the Feminist Studies department from 2014 to 2017, and currently serves as Provost of Oakes College.
 She is also a professor of Critical Race and Ethnic Studies, Social Documentation, Anthropology, Latin American & Latino Studies, and Film and Digital Media.

 She published her first book based on her dissertation, Queen for a Day: Transformistas, Beauty Queens and the Performance of Femininity in Venezuela, in 2014 through Duke University Press.
 It was nominated for a Lambda Literary Award.
 That same year, she edited the Transgender Studies Quarterly issue "Decolonizing the Transgender Imaginary".
 She is currently the editor of GLQ: A Journal of Lesbian and Gay Studies.

 Following the publication of Queen for a Day, Ochoa's work focused on early colonial violence in Latin America.